-March is Colorectal Cancer Awareness Month.
-It is the second leading cause of cancer-related deaths in the United States for both men and women.
+Colorectal cancer is the second leading cause of cancer-related deaths in the United States for both men and women.
 You can help by sharing this article, getting involved, or raising awareness about the benefits of colorectal screenings.

 “Colorectal cancer doesn’t always show symptoms.
-You could have precancerous polyps or colorectal cancer and not even know it,” said Amit K. Agarwal, MD, FACS, a colon and rectal surgeon with UT Physicians and an assistant professor in the Department of Surgery at McGovern Medical School at UTHealth.
+You could have precancerous polyps or colorectal cancer and not even know it,” said Amit K. Agarwal, MD, FACS, FASCRS, a colon and rectal surgeon with UT Physicians and an associate professor in the Department of Surgery at McGovern Medical School at UTHealth Houston.

 Other risk factors may also increase the possibility of colorectal cancer.

-Eating a balanced diet, quitting smoking, and lowering alcohol consumption can improve your overall health, lifestyle and lowers your risk for colorectal cancer.
+Eating a balanced diet, quitting smoking, and lowering alcohol consumption can improve your overall health and lifestyle and lower your risk for colorectal cancer.

 Signs and symptoms